dsccommunity/AzureDevOpsDsc/source/WikiSource/Resources/xAzDoProject.md

 Invoke-DSCResource -Name 'xAzDoProject' -Method Get -Property $properties -ModuleName 'AzureDevOpsDsc'
 ```

-__Sample Configuration to remove/exclude an Azure DevOps Project using Invoke-DSCResource__
+## Example 3: Sample Configuration to remove/exclude an Azure DevOps Project using Invoke-DSCResource

 ``` PowerShell
 # Remove the Azure Devops Project and ensure that it is not recreated.